Query Details

 • Entra ID Audit Logs must be sent to a Log Analytics workspace.

-• The workspace should have the AuditLogs table.
+• The workspace must have an AuditLogs table.

 • Appropriate permissions are required to run the query.

-• Filters logs to find specific elevation actions.
+• Filters logs to find elevation actions related to Azure RBAC.

 • Extracts details about the user and context of the action.

-• Sorts results by the most recent events.
+• Sorts results to show the most recent events first.

 4. Running the Query:

-• Can be executed in Azure Monitor Log Analytics or Microsoft Sentinel.
+• Can be executed in Log Analytics or Microsoft Sentinel for investigation or as part of a scheduled rule to generate alerts.

 5. Interpreting Results:

-• Follow-up actions include verifying the legitimacy of the elevation and checking for any suspicious activity.
+• Follow-up actions include verifying the user’s authorization and checking for any suspicious activity.

-• The query can be used to create a scheduled rule in Microsoft Sentinel to continuously monitor for such elevation actions and generate alerts.
+• The query can be converted into a scheduled rule in Sentinel to continuously monitor for these events and generate alerts.

 7. Limitations:

-• The query relies on the presence of specific audit logs.
+• The query relies on the ingestion of Entra ID Audit Logs.

 Details